From Persian to Shag: A Guide to Rug Types and Styles

 Can I mix decor styles?

-Yes, mixing elements like macramé, mirrors, and photos creates layered and personalized decor.
+Yes, mixing elements like upholstered panels, mirrors, and vintage finds creates layered and personalized decor.

 Are murals hard to maintain?